JM-RPC/pivoter/README.md

 5. Group rows by and group columns by are lists of column names.
 In the case of group rows by, th evalues in the column names will be used as grouping categories.
 More than one row grouping variable and column grouping variable creates complex tables.
 6. Show margins if yes applies the aggregation function to all values contrained in the adjacent column or row.
+7. Change the pivot table to do row or column proportions (works best with counts and sums)
-7. Filter On: choose a variable use values of that variable to include/ or exclude observations from your pivot table
+8. Filter On: choose a variable use values of that variable to include/ or exclude observations from your pivot table
-8. Included Rows: the values of the variable chosen in #7 that will be included in the pivot table
+9. Included Rows: the values of the variable chosen in #7 that will be included in the pivot table
-9. Start With:  if "all" start with all rows included, if "none" start with all rows excluded
+10. Start With:  if "all" start with all rows included, if "none" start with all rows excluded

 Pivot Plot